 Tahiti is the name used for the French Polynesian islands as well as the largest island in this group.
 It is located in the South Pacific between South America and Oceania which makes it rather remote compared to many other locations.
-Despite this, cruising Tahiti is a rising star in the cruise line world and it also has two specialist Tahiti cruise lines.
+Despite this, Tahiti is a rising star in the cruise line world and it also has two specialist cruise lines for cruising Tahiti.
 These islands really are some of the most impeccable in the Pacific and, along with the friendly and laidback local Polynesians, it’s easy to see why Tahiti attracts so many visitors.

 Tahiti’s Ports: Tahiti Cruises